 - api node — Serves the Interana application, merges query results from data and string nodes, and then presents those results to the user.
 Nginx is only installed on the api node.

-- ingest node — Connects to data repositories (S3, Azure, local file system), downloads new files, processes the data and then sends to data and string tiers, as appropriate.
+- ingest node — Connects to data repositories (cloud, live streaming, remote or local file system), streams live data, downloads new files, processes the data and then sends to data and string tiers, as appropriate.

 - data node — Data storage, must have enough space to accommodate all events and stream simultaneous query results.